afolarin/PiOfThings/README.md

 -----------
 Increase the memory available to the GPU from 128 to 256 on the pi configuration>>performance [memory]

-*Tip*: to exit camera preview use Ctrl+Alt+t to get a focus of the terminal (hidden behind the preview, which you can then exit, ctrl+D or pkill python )
+*Tip*: If you want a continuous camera preview it is unfortunately not exitable.
+To exit camera preview use `Ctrl+Alt+t` to get a new active terminal (hidden behind the preview, which you can then blindly type `pkill python3` or similar to kill the preview)

 Pi Camera CLI
 -------------